 Injustice in society causes it to break and splinter.
 People begin to lose trust in it if they feel they are the victim of an injustice and it’s not met with justice.

-When injustice becomes commonplace it’s the sign of a broken society.
+When injustice becomes commonplace it’s a sign of a broken society.
 We must endeavour to be as just as we can, otherwise, the world we live in will decay to our worst impulses and promote those with the worst temperament.

 It’s incumbent on us all to look out for one another.
 There is nothing more just than that.